Wenvalegam/CanVaxDOpt_Model/README.md

 ### Citation:

-If you use this code in your research, please cite our paper [citation here].
+If you use this code in your research, please cite our paper: Valega-Mackenzie, Wencel, et al. "Dose optimization of an adjuvanted peptide-based personalized neoantigen melanoma vaccine."
+PLOS Computational Biology 20.3 (2024): e1011247.